Is Hemp Legal?

 Yes.
-Our CBD products are hemp-derived (with less than 0.3% THC content) and therefore federally legal under the 2018 Farm Bill.
-It is legal to consume, possess, cultivate, transport, sell, and purchase CBD hemp flower throughout the United States and in many countries internationally.
+Our hemp products have less than 0.3% THC content and therefore federally legal under the 2018 Farm Bill.
+It is legal to consume, possess, cultivate, transport, sell, and purchase hemp throughout the United States and in many countries internationally.

 Cannabidiol is a natural, non-intoxicating, compound found naturally in hemp and marijuana plants.

-No. Unlike marijuana, CBD doesn’t produce a psychoactive effect.
+No. Unlike marijuana, Hemp doesn’t produce a psychoactive effect.
 The “high” associated with cannabis is caused by a different cannabinoid: THC (d-9 tetrahydrocannabinol).

-How old must you be to purchase CBD?
+How old must you be to purchase smokable hemp?

-Anyone over the age of 21 can purchase CBD in the United States.
+Anyone over the age of 18 can purchase smokable hemp in the United States.

-Why are the benefits of smoking CBD Hemp Flower?
+Why are the benefits of smoking Hemp Flower?

 Although smoking generally provides more CBD, ingesting (in the form of natural full spectrum infused oil, pills, sprays or tinctures) may provide nutritional benefits such as: vitamins, minerals, proteins and fatty acids.